LeaVerou/lea.verou.me/blog/2025/construction-lines/index.md

 Yes, both at once, because after all, we’ve already established that WLB is a foreign concept 🤣

-My apprentice [Dmitry](https://d12.me) and I have been in high gear building some exciting things, which I hope to be able to share soon.
-But I feel more exhilarated than I have in years.
+My apprentice [Dmitry](https://d12.me) and I have been in high gear building some exciting things, which I hope to be able to share soon, and I feel more exhilarated than I have in years.
-I hadn’t realized how much I missed drawing my own lines.
+I had missed drawing my own lines.

-In parallel, I’m taking on select [consulting work](/consulting/), so if you need help or to level up your team around web architecture, CSS, or usability, [get in touch](/consulting/).
+In parallel, I’m taking on select [consulting work](/consulting/), so if you need help with certain challenges, or to level up your team around web architecture, CSS, or usability, [get in touch](/consulting/).

 Don’t get me wrong, I’m not closing the door to full-time roles.
-I know that roles that provide the kind of autonomy, breadth, and impact that would let me thrive _do_ exist.
+I know there are roles out there that value passion and offer the kind of autonomy, breadth, and impact that would let me thrive.
-Roles where my passion and energy would be celebrated.
-It’s the ROI of digging through rubble to find them that I’m concerned about — and as a product person at heart, I/E tradeoffs are top of mind.
+It’s the ROI of digging through rubble to find them that I’m unsure about — and as a product person at heart, I/E tradeoffs are top of mind.
 But if you have such a unicorn, <a class="contact no-after" data-subject="🦄 role">I’m all ears</a>.

-I have also _finally_ taken a few small steps to make my pro bono work financially sustainable, a long overdue todo item.
+I also _finally_ took a few small steps to make my pro bono work financially sustainable, a long overdue todo item.
-You can now support my writing via [ko-fi](https://ko-fi.com/leaverou)[^dan], and my open source work via [GitHub Sponsors](https://github.com/leaverou).
+Both pages still need work, but you can now support my writing via [ko-fi](https://ko-fi.com/leaverou)[^dan], and my open source work via [GitHub Sponsors](https://github.com/leaverou).
-My most popular projects, [Prism](https://opencollective.com/prismjs) (nearing 1.8 **billion** total npm installs! 🤯) and [ColorJS](https://opencollective.com/color) have their own pages.
+I made separate pages for my two most popular projects, [Prism](https://opencollective.com/prismjs) (nearing 1.8 **billion** total npm installs! 🤯) and [Color.js](https://opencollective.com/color).
 This is as much about *prioritization* as it is about *sustainability*: **money is an excellent signal about what truly matters to people**.

 <aside style="--label: 'PSA'">